Democratic Karen Buddhist Army: 2000s

 Pado Mahn Shar, the secretary-general of the Karen National Union, was assassinated at his home in Mae Sot, Thailand, on 14 February 2008.
 Several analysts claim that the assassination was possibly carried out by soldiers of the DKBA, though this has never been confirmed.

 2010s

-In 2010, the informal alliance between the government and the DKBA began to deteriorate in the aftermath of the Burmese general elections in 2010, when the DKBA clashed violently with Tatmadaw forces.
-The violence caused a massive exodus of refugees across the border into Thailand, particularly through border crossings controlled by the DKBA.
-On 12 November, Al-Jazeera English reported that the DKBA had joined forces with the Karen National Liberation Army, a move believed to be in response to the threat of a government crackdown.

-Dissolution and creation of the DKBA-5

-In 2010, DKBA soldiers split away from the organisation and renamed themselves the Democratic Karen Benevolent Army - Brigade 5 (DKBA-5), which was led by Bo Nat Khann Mway (Saw Lah Pwe).
+In 2010, DKBA soldiers split away from the organisation and renamed themselves the Democratic Karen Benevolent Army – Brigade 5 (DKBA-5), which was led by Bo Nat Khann Mway (Saw Lar Phwal).
 The newly formed group originally had five brigades under its control (hence its name), but currently commands only three.

 Resurgence

 DKBA under the original name of Democratic Karen Buddhist Army reemerged under the command of Saw Kyaw Thet, a brigadier general who split away from DKBA-5.
 In early June 2021, a combined force of five armed groups; Democratic Karen Buddhist Army, PDF, KNU/KNLA Peace Council (KPC), Karen National Defence Organisation (KNDO) and a Karen Border Guard Force (BGF) splinter group clashed with Tatmadaw and Karen BGF in Phlu village, Karen state.
-Brigadier General Saw Kyaw Thet, cstated that the five armed groups are cooperating throughout Karen state.
+Brigadier General Saw Kyaw Thet, stated that the five armed groups are cooperating throughout Karen state.